-If you or a loved one has suffered a welding injury, the welding injury attorneys at the Law Offices of Jeffrey S. Glassman in Boston are ready to help.
+If you or a loved one has suffered a welding injury, the welding injury attorneys at Jeffrey Glassman Injury Lawyers in Boston are ready to help.
 Our attorneys will make sure you receive the workers’ compensation benefits you are entitled to and will investigate your case to ensure that all negligent parties are held accountable.

 A welding injury can leave you out of work and with a permanent disability.
 Our attorneys understand the severity of these types of work injuries and the disruption they cause.
 We have years of experience obtaining financial compensation for our clients and can help you with your welding injury case.

 Contact our law firm today so that we can perform a comprehensive evaluation of your claim and advise as to the steps you should take for your welding injury.
 All consultations are free and confidential.
 There are no out-of-pocket costs until we win your case.

 Time is of the essence in work accident cases, so it’s best to seek legal help as soon as possible.
 Any delays can negatively affect an accident investigation and your financial recovery.Jeffrey Glassman Injury Lawyers Can Help with Your Welding Injury Claim

 If you’ve suffered a welding injury while working for a construction firm or another type of company, you may be entitled to workers’ compensation benefits.
 Under Massachusetts workers’ compensation laws, your employer’s workers’ compensation insurance may be responsible for coverage of your medical treatment and payment of your lost wages.

 Information about workers’ compensation in Massachusetts is available on the state’s website.
 You can also contact our compensation attorneys at (617) 777-7777.

 Workers are entitled to these benefits regardless of whether they’re at fault for their work accident and injury.